 HOLINESS OF LONELINESS

 I came across this elderly man (a Sadhu) at Rishikesh, a famous Hindu pilgrimage centre by the banks of Ganga river in India .
 His only possession was the Holy book, which he always kept close to the heart.
 He did not smile or beg for alms, but from the peace on his face, I could feel that his contented soul had already left the mortal body.
 There are times when we realize that the meaning of life is nothing but a big Zero !
-Times when emptiness fills mega pixels !!
+Frozen moments where emptiness filled mega pixels !!

 THE BAREFOOTED GOD